jupyter/notebook/docs/source/extending/contents.rst

 - ``file`` models
     - The ``format`` field is either ``"text"`` or ``"base64"``.
-    - The ``mimetype`` field is can be any mimetype string, but defaults to ``text/plain`` for text-format models and ``application/octet-stream`` for base64-format models.
+    - The ``mimetype`` field can be any mimetype string, but defaults to ``text/plain`` for text-format models and ``application/octet-stream`` for base64-format models.
     - The ``content`` field is always of type ``unicode``.
 For text-format